speedracr/poodr/FRANK_NOTES.md

 * rspec: Getting on my nerves.
 What's the basic approach - integration, unit?
 On a conceptual level, what am I trying to achieve?

+* Modules:
+  * admin tunnel to database?
+Step by step, how does it work?
+  * MySQL console on slave?
+  * load balancer config

 ## Heroku
 Add-on pricing looks... interesting: